hasagar97/segmented_purchase_analyses/README.md

 ## Future steps

 - Reusability: add functions so that if business logic changes, the amount of changes we need to do is minimal
 - Parallelization: Very similar to apache spark we can use dask in an asynchronus manner, so that it computes only when results are needed.
-The current parallelization is very naive
+The current parallelization is close to none